-The Corporation's manufacturing activities are subject to environmental laws and regulations associated with risks to the environment and human health.
-Legislation at provincial, state and federal levels provide for restrictions and prohibitions on releases or emissions of various substances produced in association with manufacturing operations.
-There are no material environmental issues associated with the Corporation's business, however, there are several initiatives under review by the Corporation to ensure that it meets the new legislated requirements.
-These initiatives include, but are not limited to, replacement of trichloroethylene used for degreasing, chromium replacement and greenhouse gas reduction.
+The Corporation's manufacturing activities are subject to environmental law and regulations associated with risks to the environment and human health in each of Canada, the United States and the United Kingdom.
+Legislation at country, provincial and state levels provide for restrictions and prohibitions on emissions, discharges and releases of various substances produced in association with manufacturing operations.
+It is expected legislation will become more stringent and necessitate additional environmental controls.
+There are several initiatives under review by the Corporation to ensure that it meets the new legislated requirements.
+These initiatives include, but are not limited to, replacement of trichloroethylene used for degreasing, chromium replacement, replacement of CFCs and HCFCs used as refrigerant, and greenhouse gas reduction.